Safaeat/CSS/README.md

-This is all about CSS(Cascad Style Sheet)
+This is all about CSS (Cascading Style Sheets).